 This section introduces the workflow of the simulation procedure, including the used software and gives a short description of the used methods and approaches in the toolboxes.
 A block diagram of the simulation procedure of the various software parts is shown in Fig.~\ref{B01_blockdiagram}.

-The dynamics of the satellite pair was simulated in the eXtended High Performance Satellite Dynamics Simulator (XHPS) (blue box in Fig.~\ref{B01_blockdiagram}) in Matlab/Simulink \citep[][]{Woske_F}, considering several mission scenarios, e.g., GRACE-like polar satellite pair or double-satellite pair `Bender' constellation.
+The dynamics of the satellite pair were simulated in the eXtended High Performance Satellite Dynamics Simulator (XHPS; blue box in Fig.~\ref{B01_blockdiagram}) in Matlab/Simulink \citep[][]{Woske_F}, considering several mission scenarios, e.g., a GRACE-like polar satellite pair or a double-satellite pair in a Bender constellation.
 This software was developed by the Center of Applied Space Technology and Microgravity (ZARM, Bremen) and is currently maintained by the Institute for Satellite Geodesy and Inertial Sensing, German Aerospace Center (DLR, Bremen).
 The flight dynamics are simulated taking into account a set of non-gravitational forces and a high-fidelity reference gravity field model.
-Non-gravitational forces that are used in XHPS were imported from corresponding databases and are calculated at each time step of the integrated orbit based on a detailed finite element model of the satellite \citep[][]{Woske.2018}.
-An explanation of the double-pair satellite configuration, is presented in section \ref{subsec GFR Bender}.
+Non-gravitational forces that are used in XHPS were imported from corresponding databases and are calculated at each time step of the integrated orbit, based on a detailed finite element model of the satellite \citep[][]{Woske.2018}.
+An explanation of the double-pair satellite configuration is presented in Section~\ref{subsec GFR Bender}.

-In order to model any type of ACCs, either electrostatic or optical, which utilizes optical interferometry to readout the TM position, a framework called Accelerometer Modeling Environment (ACME) was developed (yellowish boxes in Fig.~\ref{B01_blockdiagram}) in Matlab/Simulink.
-This software was mainly developed by the Max Planck Institute for Gravitational Physics at Albert Einstein Institute in the project B01 of the SFB 1464 TerraQ (Relativistic and Quantum-based Geodesy) \emph{`New measurement concepts with laser interferometers'} and tested and integrated into XHPS together with the Institute of Geodesy at Leibniz University Hannover.
+In order to model any type of both electrostatic and optical ACCs which utilizes optical interferometry to readout the TM position, a framework called Accelerometer Modeling Environment (ACME; yellowish boxes in Fig.~\ref{B01_blockdiagram}) was developed in Matlab/Simulink.
+This software was mainly developed by the Max Planck Institute for Gravitational Physics at Albert Einstein Institute, in the project B01 of the SFB 1464 TerraQ (Relativistic and Quantum-based Geodesy) \emph{`New measurement concepts with laser interferometers'}, and it was tested and integrated into XHPS in collaboration with the Institute of Geodesy at the Leibniz University Hannover.

-Different sensors, noises and a wide range of parameters can be included in the model of the ACC.
-ACME was designed to operate both as a `standalone bench' for simulating the behavior of different ACCs as well as a module to be embedded in XHPS to simulate them in orbiting regime.
+Different sensor types, noises and a wide range of other parameters can be included in the model of the ACC.
+ACME was designed to operate in two different modes: as a `standalone bench' for simulating the behavior of different ACCs, and as an integration module, which can be embedded in XHPS to simulate an ACC in an orbiting regime.
 Past, current and future gravimetry missions were simulated using `classical' (electrostatic ACC and KBR) or `novel' (enhanced electrostatic or optical ACC and LRI) sensors.